Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

+= 0.6.4 =
+Number of minor fixes and improvements, including proper support for bulk editing custom statuses, a 'Clear' link for clearing date editorial metadata, and better respect for user roles and capabilities in Story Budget.

 = 0.6.3 =
 Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.
 Added option to see unpublished content on story budget and editorial calendar.